-The above program may result in two consecutive calls to m.lock() on the same thread of execution (which may deadlock), because the applications of the function object are not guaranteed to run on different threads of execution. -end example] [Note: The semantics of the execution::parallel_policy or the execution::parallel_unsequenced_policy invocation allow the implementation to fall back to sequential execution if the system cannot parallelize an algorithm invocation due to lack of resources. -end note]
+The above program may result in two consecutive calls to m.lock() on the same thread of execution (which may deadlock), because the applications of the function object are not guaranteed to run on different threads of execution. -end example [Note: The semantics of the execution::parallel_policy or the execution::parallel_unsequenced_policy invocation allow the implementation to fall back to sequential execution if the system cannot parallelize an algorithm invocation due to lack of resources. -end note]

-4. During parallel algorithm execution, execution policies may invoke element access functions on the thread which invoked the parallel algorithm, or on execution agents created by their associated executor, if an associated executor exists.
-Otherwise, element access functions may be invoked on execution policy-defined threads.
+4. During parallel algorithm execution, execution policies invoke element access functions on execution agents created by their associated executor, if an associated executor exists.
+Otherwise, element access functions are invoked on execution policy-defined threads.
 [Note: It is the caller's responsibility to ensure that the invocation does not introduce data races or deadlocks. -end note]